 - Hub Caps: Your car hub caps can look shiny and new after a wash in the dishwasher.

 - Tools: You can wash your tools in the dishwasher as long as they do not have wooden handles like most hammers.
+Make sure to dry them well so they don’t get all rusty.

 - Vacuum Parts: You can keep your vacuum cleaner clean by tossing their parts into the top rack of the dishwasher.